heroku/slug-compiler/Readme.md

 The slug compiler is a program which uses a buildpack to transform application source into a slug.

-Inputs: source, cache, buildpack URL, feature flags
+Inputs: source, cache, buildpack URL, feature flags?

 Output: slug, process_types, config vars?

-* Fetch buildpack
-* Compile
-* Apply slugignore/prune
-* Adjust permissions
-* Parse Procfile
-* Tar
-* Size checks (raw/slug/cache)

 ## Usage

-On Heroku, the slug compiler is invoked via a Git pre-recieve hook.
-To test locally, you can run `slugc` manually against your sample app's Git repo.
+In the typical git-based Heroku deploy, the slug compiler is invoked via a Git pre-recieve hook.
+However, this code has been extracted so that the same process can be used elsewhere.

 ## Responsibilities